Monday, 24 August 2020

 Lets not forget all those who were killed serving with the International Brigades who nobly fought bravely in a spirit of solidarity, and political and moral awareness to try and save us from fascism's threat that still sadly lingers and haunts us today.The dark shadow cast by the Spanish Civil war, still matters, and the wound inflicted on Spain still within living memory for many has yet to close.

-Thia powerful song serves to remind us that we must continue to resist oppressive forces, with our shout of no pasaran and remember to stand for something , otherwise you will fall for anything.
+Thia powerful song serves to remind us that we must continue to resist oppressive forces and fascism, with our shout of no pasaran and remember to stand for something , otherwise you will fall for anything.

 If you tolerate this your children will be next. - Manic Street Preachers